 The International Genetically Engineered Machine (iGEM) competition is a synthetic biology competition aimed at university teams from all over the world.
-The competition was founded in 2003 at the Massachusetts Institute of Technology (MIT) and is organised annually in Boston, USA.
+The competition was founded in 2003 at the Massachusetts Institute of Technology (MIT) and is organised annually.
 Working over the summer at their local laboratories, participating teams aim to engineer biological systems and operate them in living cells.
 Besides research, the teams are encouraged to involve their local communities in the possibilities of synthetic biology by organising workshops and events.

 Synthetic biology is an interdisciplinary field involving the application of engineering principles to biology.
 It is the design and construction of new biological parts, devices, and systems, and the re-design of existing biological systems for useful purposes.